 Communicating with aphasics

 Aphasia is a total or partial loss of the power to use or understand words.
 It is often the result of a stroke or other brain damage.
 Expressive aphasics are able to understand what you say; receptive aphasics are not.
 Some victims may have a bit of both kinds of the impediment.
 For expressive aphasics, trying to speak is like having a word “on the tip of your tongue” and not being able to call it forth.
-Some suggestions for communicating with individuals who have aphasia follow:
+Some suggestions for communicating with individuals who have aphasia are provided below.

-- Be patient and allow plenty of time to communicate with a person with aphasia;
+- Be patient and allow plenty of time to communicate with a person with aphasia.

 - Be honest with the individual.
-Let him/her know if you can’t quite understand what he/she is telling you;
+Let him/her know if you can’t quite understand what he/she is telling you.

 - Ask the person how best to communicate.
-What techniques or devices can be used to aid communication;
+What techniques or devices can be used to aid communication?

-- Encourage the person to write the word he/she is trying to express and read it aloud;
+- Encourage the person to write the word he/she is trying to express and read it aloud.

-- Use gestures or pointing to objects if helpful in supplying words or adding meaning;
+- Use gestures or pointing to objects if helpful in supplying words or adding meaning.

 - A pictogram grid is sometimes used.
 These are useful to “fill in” answers to requests such as “I need” or “I want.”
-The person merely points to the appropriate picture;
+The person merely points to the appropriate picture.

 - Use touch to aid in concentration, to establish another avenue of communication and to offer reassurance and encouragement.